rdSoftInc/Web-Crawling-Scraping/README.md

 ### Task 1 : Build a basic node js server & implement a web crawler function to find links & sub-links for a given url & store it in a json file ✅ - Rolstan

-##### Completed : Run the script with cmd as "node src/index.js" & wait for it to finish, once execution completes, find the urls stored in prerequisites/horizon.json file for further analysis.
+##### Run the script with cmd as "node src/index.js" & wait for it to finish, once execution completes, find the urls stored in prerequisites/horizon.json file for further analysis.

 ### Task 2 : Analyze the urls stored in prerequisites/horizon.json file & create pre-data fetch filter for processing required information. ✅ - Robin & Giyosiddin

-##### Completed : Successfully identified the non essential urls & the pre-data-fetch filter parameters.
+##### Successfully identified the non essential urls & the pre-data-fetch filter parameters.

 ### Task 3 : Create data model to support the required data for the base urls. ✅ - Robin & Rolstan

-##### Completed : Created a js data model to capture enough data for initial stage.
+##### Created a js data model to capture enough data for initial stage.

 ### Task 4-A : Build a web scraper to scrape data from the urls obtained from the web crawler. 🟧 - Robin